federicobozzini/unige-data-warehouse/README.md

         - year
     - holiday

-Customer and Salesperson share part of the dimension hierarchy.
-The same happens with SalesPerson, customer and city that share the country attribute.
+Customer and City share the country atribute.

 ---
 ##### Dynamicity

 Product and its categorization may be dynamic.
 There may be a change in how a product is classified but this should happen quite unfrequently.

+Customer may move to a different store quite often and the store may be assigned to a different salesperson.

 SalesPerson may move to a different territory and I expect this to be something to be careful about.
 I consider instead unlikely that a territory is assigned to a different country.

-Customer may move to a different store quite often and the store may be assigned to a different salesperson.

 City, province and country are dimensions that I expect to have only a small chance to change.